cgpeanut/smartPension/README.md

 # README.pdf for more detailed Step by Step with graphics.

 ```
-Section #1: Setup Notes for Load Balancer and HTTP. requirements 1 & 2

-1. Please run the playbook "gen_ssh_key.yaml" , "ansible-playbook ansible_templates/gen_ssh_key.yaml"
-   to generate SSH keypair(on local system) used in TF templates and Ansible for connecting to
-   remote EC2 instances.

-2. If you still want to initialize directory via "terraform init", then use the "-backend=false" flag,
-   like so "terraform init -backend=false"

-Section #2: Setup Notes for a terrafrom persistent backend with a control node. requirement 3
+Section #1: Setup Notes for a terrafrom persistent backend with a control node. requirement 3

 1. please create a Amazon Linux 2 VM as your Terraform control node.